5 Low-Cost Marketing Strategies For Your Business

 You can host a relatively low-cost event by having it in your workplace, and if thats not an option, talk to local halls or surf clubs or even sporting clubs who offer low hire rates.
 They may even be open to some sort of contra arrangement.

-You could co-host an event with one of your Partners to share the costs and double your audience size!
+You could also look to co-host an event with one of your Partners or Suppliers to share the costs and double your audience size!

 TOP TIP – be sure you are 100% clear on what value your event will bring to your ideal customer.

-A friend owns a beauty salon in Brisbane and each quarter she works with one of her suppliers to run a VIP night.
-These nights are extremely popular, provide great social media content and make clients feel important.
+As an example, a client in Brisbane runs a VIP night each quarter where she works with one of her suppliers to be able to offer an exclusive offer and share the costs of the evening.
+These events are extremely popular, provide great social media content and make clients feel important & valued.
 It’s also the perfect opportunity to showcase new products or services and further enhance your positioning as an authority in the subject of what your business offers.